• Skip to primary navigation

 Here is a video of the pictures of my first jack-o’-lantern and the song Cuando llega el mes de octubre:

-FREE DOWNLOAD: A Pumpkin Carving Song in Spanish Video and Printable
+A Pumpkin Carving Song in Spanish Video and Printable

-If you are a Spanish teacher that would like to teach your kids this song, you can download the activity PDF Teacher Tools: A Pumpkin Carving Song in Spanish to use in class here:
+If you are a Spanish teacher that would like to teach your kids this song, you can download the activity to use in class here.

-SPANISH CLASS ACTIVITIES: Halloween Spanish Activities Mega Pack for Spanish Teachers
+Halloween Vocabulary Spanish Class Activities Mega Pack

 Halloween Spanish Activity Mega Pack For Teachers